 It's a return to the basics that Billy Gibbons delivers with his third record, Hardware, and if one can have an impression of deja-vu, it remains unchallenged.
 With his original compositions on which we find the touch of old friends like Matt Sorum of Guns N'Roses, he shares his dream playlist, made of blues, hard rock and even a hint of surf music.
 The result is relentless, with that touch of Texas dirt we love so much and guitar riffs that only Gibbons can make so incredibly human.

 Billy Gibbons comes to Europe like an earthquake to give his audience a good shake.
-Alongside Matt Sorum, drummer for Guns'N'Roses and Velvet Revolver, among others, and the talented Austin Hanks on guitar, he imports his idea of Texas blues-rock to give us a taste of this rustproof music, which is proudly rooted in tradition and to which he brilliantly adds an indelible touch.
+Alongside the drummer John Douglas (drummer with Aerosmith) replaces Matt Sorum and the talented Austin Hanks on guitar, he imports his idea of Texas blues-rock to give us a taste of this rustproof music, which is proudly rooted in tradition and to which he brilliantly adds an indelible touch.

 Billy Gibbons is a bit like ZZ Top + extras.
 In his albums, the Reverend explores new musical horizons, and if you find the blues and the twisting rock of Texas, it is sometimes sprinkled with a little exoticism!
 On stage, the guitarist always shows his musical genius and handles the fretboard like no other.
 A superb solo turn!